-- Defining the Company's strategic objective and setting overall corporate targets for the Company. - Overseeing the management and conduct of the business of the Company.

-- Evaluating the performance of the Company in relation to the budget and other yardsticks. - Establishing priorities and allocating resources to the various segments of Company operations. - Reviewing and advising the Board on major investments and proposals by Management. - Regularly reviewing the business strategy of the Company and its execution. - Reviewing the budget and other estimates and making appropriate recommendations to the Board. - Giving anticipatory approval on behalf of the Board and ensuring that such approval is ratified by the Board at its next meeting.
+- Defining the Company's strategic objective and setting overall corporate targets for the Company. - Overseeing the management and conduct of the business of the Company. - Evaluating the performance of the Company in relation to the budget and other yardsticks. - Establishing priorities and allocating resources to the various segments of Company operations. - Reviewing and advising the Board on major investments and proposals by Management. - Regularly reviewing the business strategy of the Company and its execution. - Reviewing the budget and other estimates and making appropriate recommendations to the Board. - Giving anticipatory approval on behalf of the Board and ensuring that such approval is ratified by the Board at its next meeting.

-S/no .
-Name Status Designation (i) Mallam Adamu A. Sufi Non-Executive Chairman (ii) Mr. Samuel Kolawole Managing Director Member (iii) Mr. I. Chibuike Okorie Non-Executive Member (iv) Mr. Yomi A. Adewusi Non-Executive Member (v) Mr. Ganiyu A. Adebayo Executive Member (vi) Mrs Folakemi O. Bademosi Executive Member
+S/no. Name Status Designation (i) Mallam Adamu A. Sufi Non-Executive Chairman(till 30th Sept.
+2019) (ii) Mr. Yomi A. Adewusi Non-Executive Chairman(from 1st Oct.
+2019) (iii) Mr. Samuel Kolawole Managing Director Member (iv) Mr. Chibuike I. Okorie Non-Executive Member (v) Mr. Olayinka Lawal Non-Executive Member (vi) Mr. Ganiyu A. Adebayo Executive Member (vii) Mrs Folakemi O. Bademosi Executive Member

-The following Directors served as members of the Operations Committee during the year ended 31 March 2019:
+The following Directors served as members of the Operations Committee during the year ended 31 March 2020: